Do Smartphones Encourage Anxious Attachment?

 You may recognize these characteristics if you are an oldest sister, or if you had one.
 And if you are the parent to one, here are some things you can do to help:

 • Make a point of being aware of who your oldest daughter is as a person, not just as your helper.
-Make sure you tell her what you like about her as a person.
-Let her know that you see and appreciate her as an individual, not just for the help she gives you or for the things she does.
+Make sure you tell her what you like about her as an individual.
+Let her know that you see and appreciate her, not just for the help she gives you or for the things she does.
 You do not want her to feel that her ability to help is the one good thing about her and you do not want her identity to become just that of a “helper”.
 If she is artistic, notice this and comment on her work in a positive way.
 If she likes to read, notice this and comment on how much you like this about her.
 Keep the comments about her as an individual going through her teen years.

-• This does not mean you should not ask her to help you.
+• This does not mean you should refrain from asking her to help you.
 Having children help out at home is a part of daily life—and it is a good part.
 They learn that things are expected of them and that they can make meaningful contributions to family life.
 But when your daughter helps you, acknowledge this and thank her.

 • Encourage positive interactions between your daughter and her siblings.
 Praise her if she is loving or playful with her sibs.
 And if she tends to be negative with them, show her how to be nice.
 No lectures—just model for her how to be kind to them and notice when she does so.